ChandieFae/interactive-bible-story/README.md

 # Interactive Bible Story: The Good Samaritan

 ## Overview
 This project is a privately developed, interactive, and choice driven story for children, inspired by Bible parables.
 This one is about The Good Samaritan.
-It features engaging visuals and decision making elements to teach valuable lessons about kindness and compassion.
+It features visuals and decision making elements to teach valuable lessons about kindness and compassion.